 Lure of the arts

-Far from pop, jazz festivals also attract a regular following, as well as classical music lovers – both genre might be considered attractive to more discerning travellers.
-The Cartagena International Music Festival offers classical music and master classes, not the first thing most folks would think of doing in Colombia.
-It’s that quirky spin on traditional offerings that will give your experience the edge over your competitors, if you’re clever about it.
+Jazz festivals attract a regular following, classical music too – both genre fit the bill for luxury travellers.
+The Cartagena International Music Festival offers classical music and master classes, not the first thing one imagines doing in Colombia.
+That unique spin on traditional offerings will give you the edge over competitors.

 What do you know about Manga?
-If you’re old enough to think it’s a pair of long shorts, guess again.
+No, it’s not a pair of baggy shorts.
 The Kyoto International Manga and Anime Fair draws thousands of fans and plenty of curiosity.
-You don’t have to get it, feel it or even like it to market with it.
-Support the event, capitalise on it and instill trust in your brand for knowing the destination well.
+You don’t have to get it or even like it to promote an event.
+Support it, capitalise on it and develop a reputation for great destination knowledge.